 Looking for advice on Sweden’s stunning Kungsleden Trail?
 You are in the right place.

-We have put together a complete guide that you can use when planning your hike along the spectacular trail.
+We have put together a complete guide that you can use when planning your hike along this spectacular trail.

 The Kungsleden trail is one of Europe’s most remote and takes you through spectacular areas of the Swedish Lapland mountain landscape.